Luizmontagner/Atlas-Gym/README.md

 * **Fix**
 Fisrt I tried to remove the images from the folder and add direct links but it didn't work.
+Now I replaced the PGN images for JPEG images.

 * **Verdict**
+The perfomance test has improved.

 [Back to Top](#table-of-contents)
 <a></a>